crosswalk-project/crosswalk-app-tools/README.md

 The tools are cross-platform by virtue of being based on Node.js.
 We are supporting Microsoft Windows, Apple OS X and Linux as host operating systems.

 The following components are required
-  1. Node.js and NPM
+  * Node.js and NPM
-  2. Android SDK with 5.0 (target-21) or later installed, plus Java JDK and Apache Ant for creating Android APK packages
+  * Android development (APK packages): Android SDK with 5.0 (target-21) or later installed, plus Java JDK and Apache Ant.
+Supported host systems are Apple OS X, Linux, and Windows.
+  * Windows development (MSI packages): [WiX Toolset](http://wixtoolset.org).
+MSI installers can only be created on Windows systems.

 In order to get the tools available from the command-line easily, global npm installation is recommended.